Chronic Myelogenous Leukemia (CML)

 CML accounts for about 15% of all adult leukemias.
 CML can strike at any age, although it is uncommon before age 10, and the median age at diagnosis is 45 to 55.
 CML may occur in either sex.

-Most cases of CML appear to be induced by a translocation known as the Philadelphia (Ph) chromosome, which is demonstrable in 95% of patients.
-It is a reciprocal translocation t(9;22) in which a piece of chromosome 9 containing the oncogene c-abl is translocated to chromosome 22 and fused to the gene BCR .
-The fusion gene BCR-ABL is important in the pathogenesis and expression of CML and results in the production of a specific tyrosine kinase.
+Classical CML is induced by a translocation known as the Philadelphia (Ph) chromosome.
+It is a reciprocal translocation t(9;22) in which a piece of chromosome 9 containing the oncogene c-abl is translocated to chromosome 22 and fused to the gene BCR.
+The fusion gene BCR-ABL is essential in the pathogenesis and expression of CML and results in the production of a specific constitutively tyrosine kinase.
 CML ensues when an abnormal pluripotent hematopoietic progenitor cell initiates excessive production of granulocytes, primarily in the bone marrow but also in extramedullary sites (eg, spleen, liver).
 Although granulocyte production predominates, the neoplastic clone includes RBCs, megakaryocytes, monocytes, and even some T and B cells.
 Normal stem cells are retained and can emerge after drug suppression of the CML clone.

 CML has 3 phases:

 Chronic phase: An initial indolent period that may last months to years

 Accelerated phase: Treatment failure, worsening anemia, progressive thrombocytopenia or thrombocytosis, persistent or worsening splenomegaly, clonal evolution, increasing blood basophils, and increasing marrow or blood blasts

 Blast phase: Accumulation of blasts in extramedullary sites (eg, bone, CNS, lymph nodes, skin), blasts in blood or marrow increased to > 20%